AkshitVadodariya1201/Todo-App-with-Reactjs-Rust/.github/ISSUE_TEMPLATE/Documentation.md

 ---
-name: ✨ Feature Request
+name: 📝 Documentation
-about: "Dream big, share your feature idea, and join the brainstorming squad to shape the future together!"
+about: Together, we can craft docs that inspire and guide.
+Share your thoughts!
-title: "✨ "
+title: "📝 "
-labels: ["type: feature request :sparkles:"]
+labels: ["type: docs :memo:"]
 projects: []
 assignees:
 ---